-When sections are short and bouldery, it is harder to attribute a grade similar to the one of an entire route.
-The common practice is to provide a boulder grade on short hard sections (i.e., ≤ 10 moves) and to keep a route grade for long endurance sections (i.e., ≥ 10 moves).
+When sections are short and bouldery, it is harder to attribute a grade similar to that of an entire route.
+The common practice is to provide a boulder grade on short hard sections (i.e., $\lesssim 10$ moves) and to keep a route grade for long endurance sections (i.e., $\gtrsim 10$ moves) ^[14].
 Here again, the French grade (Fontainebleau) system is employed for boulder grades.
-Despite its similar notation with the route grade system, the difficulty levels and the scale of the boulder system do not correspond to the route system [13].
-It was initially assumed a dissimilarity of one degree between boulder grades and route grades.
+Despite its similar notation to the route grade system, the difficulty levels and the scale of the boulder system do not correspond to the route system ^[15].
+It was initially assumed that there was a dissimilarity of one degree between boulder grades and route grades.
 For example, doing a 6A or 6B in Fontainebleau would be as hard as doing a 7a route.
 This correspondence remains valid for the easiest problems, but it has been modified over the years when new climbing difficulties have been introduced.
 For example, a 7B boulder corresponds to 8a routes, and a 8B+ boulder corresponds to a 9a route.
-However, there still exists some discrepancies.
-The 8B+ $\leftrightarrow 9a$ correspondence is now widely assumed for the route Hubble [14], at Raven Tor, but some very long boulders are graded 8C, and they are assumed equivalent to 9a or 9a+ routes (e.g. "la force", at Orsay's roof, "The wheel of life" in the Grampians, "Unendliche Geshichte 1+2+3" in Magic Wood) [15].
+However, there still exist some discrepancies.
+The $8B+\leftrightarrow 9a$ correspondence is now widely assumed for the route Hubble ^[16], at Raven Tor, but some very long boulders are graded 8C, and they are assumed equivalent to 9a or 9a+ routes (e.g., "la force", at Orsay's roof, "The wheel of life" in the Grampians, "Unendliche Geshichte 1+2+3" in Magic Wood)^[17].

-To assign an energy value to boulder grades, whose scale is already fixed by the equation (2), a few assumptions are required.
-In the following, it is assumed that $2 \leftrightarrow 2$, $6a \leftrightarrow 4A$, $7a \leftrightarrow 6B$, $8a \leftrightarrow 7B$, $9a \leftrightarrow 8B+$, $9a + /9b \leftrightarrow 8C$, $9b/9b + \leftrightarrow 8C +$, $9b + /9c \leftrightarrow 9A$.
-Here, the energy of a slashed grade corresponds to the midpoint energy between the reference energy of the two nearby grades (note that the slash will also be used with another meaning, below in the text).
+To assign an energy value to boulder grades, whose scale is already fixed by equation (2), a few assumptions are required.
+In the following, it is assumed that $2 \leftrightarrow 2$, $6a \leftrightarrow 4A$, $7a \leftrightarrow 6B$, $8a \leftrightarrow 7B$, $9a \leftrightarrow 8B+$, $9a + /9b \leftrightarrow 8C$, $9b/9b + \leftrightarrow 8C+$, $9b + /9c \leftrightarrow 9A$.
+Here, the energy of a slashed grade corresponds to the midpoint energy between the reference energies of the two nearby grades (note that the slash will also be used with another meaning, below in the text).
 A linear interpolation is used for the grades in between.
-The last correspondences are based on Adam Ondra's opinion, as given in [13].
+The last correspondences are based on Adam Ondra's opinion, as given in ^[15].